vurachaitanya/j2e_docker/README.md

 ## Docker file :
 - nginx base:
-  - File copy to working dir
-  - create if not present
+  - COPY & WORKDIR Create if not present
+  - WORKDIR - Default dir or working dir
+  - ENTRYPOINT starts the daemon.
+  - CMD : NGINX to run in the foreground and not as a background daemon
+  - CMD EXAMPLE : CMD ["/bin/sh", "-c", "ps -ef | grep java"]

 ```
 # Use the official NGINX base image